 Creative writing: Assisting authors and poets in ideation and inspiration [24].

-Challenges and Considerations
+The challenges and considerations are as follows:

 Quality and coherence: Ensuring that the generated text is coherent and contextually relevant remains a challenge, particularly in open-ended scenarios.

 Ethical considerations: Addressing biases and ethical implications in generated content [25].